serain/serain.github.io/_posts/2021-05-11-terraform-plan-rce.markdown

 In other cases teams may be running their own infrastructure end-to-end but still protect their production branch, and so expect production infrastructure changes to be peer-reviewed.

 We'll now discuss how this approach to "production planning on the PR" can lead to arbitrary code execution in the CI/CD pipeline in the production context.
-An attacker who is in a position to open a PR can use this to exfitrate credentials or customer data, bypassing defensive measures like production branch protections.
+An attacker who is in a position to open a PR can use this to exfitrate production credentials or customer data, bypassing defensive measures like production branch protections.

 ## Using a Custom Provider